Increase the quality of your life.

-Take a look at the research discovered at Harvard Media School .
-A group of students were asked to practise piano the traditional way while another group was asked to practise only by thinking.
-The transcranial-magnetic-stimulation (TMS) testing resulted in both groups showing physical change in the brain structure.
+Take a look at the research discovered at Harvard Media School.
+A group of students were asked to practise the piano in the traditional way while another group was asked to practice only by thinking.
+The transcranial-magnetic-stimulation (TMS) testing resulted in both groups showing a physical change in the brain structure.

 Designed By God

 Creative Visualization has been around forever, it’s how we were designed by God.
 In fact, Hebrews 11:3 says that all things that are seen come from things that are not seen.
 This is true in many areas but let’s examine a few.

 This is an incredible discovery if you would take a sec to think about it.
 All things living came from a seed and that seed was inside another seed, which was inside another seed and so on.
 It’s easy to see how a real, living, tangible object actually comes from something that was once invisible.

 How about the things man-made.
 These dream creations existed only inside the invisible realm of the imagination until mankind formed them into something we can physically see.

 This is wild.

 Our emotions and feelings can be created in the same way.
 If you want to feel differently in a situation, see yourself feeling differently in that situation.
 If you want to act differently under pressure, see yourself acting differently under that pressure.

 Now you don’t imagine something once and the change is there, it takes time, practice, effort an consistency.
 Just like practising a sport, a new instrument or learning any new skill.